 Only Shareholders of record at 5:00 p.m.
-(MST) on June 30, 2017 (the "Record Date") are entitled to notice of and to participate at the Meeting and only such persons or those who become holders of Common Shares after the Record Date and comply with the provisions as set forth in the Circular are entitled to vote at the Meeting.
+(MST) on July 12, 2018 (the "Record Date") are entitled to notice of and to participate at the Meeting and only such persons or those who become holders of Common Shares after the Record Date and comply with the provisions as set forth in the Circular are entitled to vote at the Meeting.
 If you are unable to attend in person, kindly complete, sign and return the enclosed proxy in the envelope provided for that purpose.

-In order to be effective, the form of proxy, together with the power of attorney or other authority, if any, under which it was signed or a notarially certified copy thereof, must be mailed or faxed so as to be deposited at the office of the Company's registrar and transfer agent, Alliance Trust Company, Suite 1010, 407 - 2nd Street S.W., Calgary, Alberta, T2P 2Y3; Fax: (403) 237-6181; not later than 10:00 a.m.
-(CST) on the second to last business day preceding the day of the Meeting or with the Chairman of the Meeting on the day of the Meeting.
+In order to be effective, the form of proxy, together with the power of attorney or other authority, if any, under which it was signed or a notarially certified copy thereof, must be mailed or faxed so as to be deposited at the office of the Company's registrar and transfer agent, Alliance Trust Company, Suite 1010, 407 - 2nd Street S.W., Calgary, Alberta, T2P 2Y3; Fax: (403) 237-6181; not later than 2:00 p.m.
+(MST) on the second to last business day preceding the day of the Meeting or any adjournment thereof.